Vietnam.vn - Nền tảng quảng bá Việt Nam

 Preparing for her Tet holiday in her hometown, Ms. Kim Ngan, living in Falls Church, Virginia, USA, bought gifts for relatives and friends such as green oil, candy, and chocolate about 2-3 weeks before returning to Vietnam.

-Eager to return home after many years away from home, Ms. Ngan planned to buy a plane ticket in May last year to save money because if she bought it close to Tet, the ticket price would be very high.
+Eager to return home after many years away from home, Ms. Ngan planned to buy plane tickets in May last year to save money because if she bought them close to Tet, the price would be very high.

 Kim Ngan's family (right cover, sitting row) is ready to welcome the Year of the Cat 2023 together.